maist98/Storytelling-w-Data-Fork/Final Project Part I.md

 ## Introduction

 When people think about deserts, they think about a place that is lacking.
 While Pittsburgh doesn't suffer from a lack of rain it does suffer from a lack of something else: **food**.
 Now, I'm not saying that you'll starve in Pittsburgh - the adult obesity rate is over 34% (Pittsburgh Quarterly) and restaurants dot  the city like spots on a leopard.
-But what I am saying is that if you want to find the quintessential staple of American cuisine, that is, fast food, you'll be out of look.
+But what I am saying is that if you want to find the quintessential staple of American cuisine, that is, fast food, you'll be out of luck.

 * **One Line Summary:** Pittsburgh has a shortage of fast food restaurants relative to other metropolitan areas
 * **For the Audience:** I want the audience to care about fast food, particularly its absence in Pittsburgh